ExpressLRS/Docs/docs/quick-start/transmitters/tx-internal.md

 ## Flashing via EdgeTX Passthrough

 !!! note ""
-    Due to missing pin connections on the internal AION modules with the Jumper T-Pro, this method is unsupported at the moment.
+    Due to missing pin connections on the internal AION modules with the Jumper T-Pro, this method is unsupported by the handset at the moment.

 Target: